Robert-Hughes/SanctuaryPlayer/native/OXIDEAV.md

 Switching the same release build and VOD (`2859508682`) to 480p30 was stable in the observed run.
 The player held roughly 500-518 ms of queued audio with `underrun_callbacks=0` and `underrun_samples=0`, while video remained aligned with the playback clock with zero dropped frames.
-Until Android hardware video decode or further CPU-decoder optimisation is available, 480p30 is therefore the demonstrated real-time-safe quality on this device; 720p60 CPU decode is not yet sustainable.
+This remains the CPU-decoder baseline and the motivation for the MediaCodec work: 480p30 was demonstrated stable on this device, while 720p60 CPU decode was not sustainable.
+MediaCodec readback/direct paths require separate real-device validation before making a corresponding hardware-path claim.
 ### HLS successor-readahead validation

 After `df5c63c`, a muted real Twitch VOD regression using the native VDPAU path